 Tangy Tofu Vegan Banh Mi Recipe

-Tangy, sweet, salty and spicy, this vegan tofu banh mi recipe has it all.
+Tangy, sweet, salty and spicy, this recipe, inspired by Vietnamese tofu banh mi, has it all.
 I’ve packed this flavourful vegan sandwich with sweet and salty hoisin-glazed tofu, spicy quick-pickled veggies and lots of refreshing herbs.
 Enjoy!

 When I was backpacking in Vietnam in the early 2000s, it wasn’t super easy to eat vegetarian, let alone vegan.
 There were two go-to meals I ate pretty much every day for the week I was there: a deep-fried tofu + tomato dish, and a Banh Mi stuffed with La Vache Qui Rit (Laughing Cow) cheese.
 So I’ve partnered with my friends at Silver Hills Bakery once again to give my own plant-based, nutrient-dense spin on this beloved sandwich.
 As a dietitian who LOVES to eat, I love creating healthy vegan recipes inspired by the foods I used to love before I went fully plant-based.
 Healthy, tasty, satisfying…zero compromise!